 Goodyear Announces Offering Of €300 Million European Senior Notes

 AKRON, Ohio, Sept.
-20, 2021 /PRNewswire/ -- The Goodyear Tire & Rubber Company ("Goodyear") (GT) - Get Goodyear Tire & Rubber Company Report today announced that its European subsidiary, Goodyear Europe B.V. ("GEBV"), has commenced a private offering to eligible purchasers of €300 million aggregate principal amount of senior notes due 2028.
+20, 2021 /PRNewswire/ -- The Goodyear Tire & Rubber Company ("Goodyear") today announced that its European subsidiary, Goodyear Europe B.V. ("GEBV"), has commenced a private offering to eligible purchasers of €300 million aggregate principal amount of senior notes due 2028.

 The notes will be senior unsecured obligations of GEBV and will be guaranteed on a senior unsecured basis by Goodyear and certain of its wholly owned U.S. and Canadian subsidiaries that also guarantee Goodyear's obligations under certain of its senior secured credit facilities and senior unsecured notes.
 The issuance and sale of the notes is subject to market and other customary closing conditions.